-We are offering 34 classes for JrK-5th Grade in a wide variety of subjects including creative writing, Spanish, chess, sports, acting, science, cooking, gymnastics, sewing, chorus, entrepreneurship, sign language and more!
+We are offering 40 classes for JrK-5th Grade in a wide variety of subjects including creative songwriting, sports, acting, science, cooking, gymnastics, sewing, chorus, sign language and more!

-Registration is open on Summit's Active.com site.
-All classes have enrollment limits and may fill quickly
+Registration will open on Summit's Active.com site on January 8 for Summit families and on January 10 for the community.
+All classes have enrollment limits and may fill quickly.

 The Summit Afternoon Academy offers after-school activities for JrK/Pre-K to 5th Grade students.
 These high-quality, on-site enrichment classes focus on meaningful experiences in a wide variety of topics.
 Afternoon Academy (also known as, AF AC) classes generally meet once a week for one hour immediately following dismissal.
 Sessions run for approximately ten weeks in two separate sessions.
 Fall classes are announced on our website in mid-August and run from September through December.
 Spring classes are announced in late December and run from February through May.
 AF AC classes are led by qualified, experienced instructors; many are current Summit faculty.
 Students from any school are welcome to participate.
 Fees are competitive with other community programs.
 Students enrolled in the Summit Afterschool Program receive a discounted fee when registering for the Afternoon Academy.